 Research Interest & Expertise

-- Specialty: Research on diversity in the accounting profession, both race and gender, advancement and retention issues and solutions.
+- Specialty: Research on diversity in the accounting profession, advancement and retention issues and solutions.

 - Expertise: Race and Gender Diversity in the Accounting Profession